 Q: Can I clean my catalytic converter?

 A: There are some aftermarket products that claim to clean catalytic converters.
-However, their effectiveness is often limited, and they may not address the underlying cause of the problem.
+That said, their effectiveness is often limited, and they may not address the underlying cause of the problem.
 In some cases, cleaning a catalytic converter can even cause further damage.
 It is generally recommended to consult with a professional mechanic before attempting to clean a catalytic converter.

 Q: Is it illegal to remove a catalytic converter?